SETD5

-SET domain containing 5 is a protein that in humans is encoded by the SETD5 gene.
+SET domain containing 5 is an enzyme that in humans is encoded by the SETD5 gene.

 It is a member of the histone lysine methyltransferase family.

 Overexpression of SETD5 is associated positively with progression of breast cancer.

 Mutations in SETD5 are associated with a rare developmental disorder termed autosomal dominant mental retardation-23 (MRD23, MIM#615761).
 MRD23 is mainly characterized by variable congenital defects and dysmorphic facies.
 Clinical features include developmental delay, intellectual disability, chewing abnormalities, hypospadias, and cryptorchidism in males in association with craniofacial dysmorphisms.

+Interactions

+Based on research in mice, this enzyme interacts with a number of components of the PAF1 complex, including LEO1, CTR9, CDC73.
+This complex is involved in regulating DNA to RNA transcription by RNA polymerase II.
+It also interacts with other transcription regulators like NCOR1 and HDAC3.